Dartegnian/darts-dots/README.md

 Sx... hotkey [daemon](https://en.wikipedia.org/wiki/Demon)?
 I dunno, too lazy to look it up.
 Custom keybindings for use with the magical `bspwm` **tiling** window manager.

 ### Tmux
 Tmux is a, erm, [terminal multiplexor](https://en.wikipedia.org/wiki/Multiplexing) thing.
 It [plexes your terminal emulator](https://en.m.wikipedia.org/wiki/Plex_(software)) multiple times?
 I don't know.
 Point is: it's **AWESOME** and I feel bad if I were to use a terminal without it.
+Thankfully AWS preinstalls this, I think all distros should have this.

 ### Zsh
 [Z shell](https://en.wikipedia.org/wiki/Z_shell) is best shell.
 And the config file makes it even better.
 So it's like best shell<sup>2</sup>.
 I reckon that if I add another config here, my Zsh terminal will be the (best shell<sup>2</sup>)<sup>2</sup>